 - Conservative Technology Innovation Scenario (Conservative Scenario): lower levels of R&D investment with minimal technology advancement and global module pricing consistent with the base year

 - Moderate Technology Innovation Scenario (Moderate Scenario): R&D investment continuing at similar levels as today, with no substantial innovations or new technologies introduced to the market

 - Advanced Technology Innovation Scenario (Advanced Scenario): an increase in R&D spending that generates substantial innovation, allowing historical rates of development to continue.

-The ATB provides the average capacity factor for 10 resource categories in the United States, binned by mean global horizontal irradiance (GHI).
-Average capacity factors are calculated using county-level capacity factor averages from the Renewable Energy Potential (reV) model for 2012 from the National Solar Radiation Database (NSRDB).
-The NSRDB provides modeled spatiotemporal solar irradiance resource data at 4-km spatial and 0.5-hour temporal resolution.
-The county-level mean GHI is calculated by aggregating each individual NSRDB point’s multiyear mean GHI to provide a county’s mean GHI for all years included in the analysis.
-The U.S. average capacity factor for each resource category is weighted by the land area (square miles) of each county within the GHI resource category.
-The county estimated land area is provided by geospatial and tabular data from the U.S. Census.
+The 2023 ATB provides the average capacity factor for 10 resource categories in the United States, binned by mean GHI.
+The annual average capacity factor for the contiguous United States is calculated using the Renewable Energy Potential (reV) model using solar resource data for 2012 from the National Solar Radiation Database (NSRDB).
+The county-level capacity factors are calculated for specific locations with azimuth and tilt, which are based on representative agents selected in the Distributed Generation Market Demand Model (dGen) 2020 Standard Scenarios agent database (Sigrin et al., 2016).
+A lookup table for these locations and the NSRDB is generated based on nearest distance.
+The azimuth and tilt as well as the resource GHI are used to generate a System Advisor Model (SAM) config file and to run reV, which outputs the annual average capacity factor at each evaluated location.
+The U.S. average capacity factor for each resource category is weighted by the population of each county within the GHI resource category.
+The county estimated populations are provided by geospatial and tabular data from the U.S. Census.
 The map below shows average annual GHI in the United States.